Domestic Violence Georgia: Know Your Rights and Options

 Contact a Skilled Domestic Violence Attorney in Marietta, Georgia

 If you are experiencing family violence or facing family violence charges, don’t face it alone.
 Contact The Waltman Firm today to schedule a free, one-on-one case evaluation.

-Attorney Holly Waltman can provide you with the comprehensive legal counsel, strong advocacy, and compassionate representation you need.
+Attorney Holly Waltman can provide you with the comprehensive legal counsel, vigorous advocacy, and compassionate representation you need.
 Our firm proudly serves clients throughout Marietta, Georgia, and North Atlanta.